SaiYeHtun22/Automatic_Expense_Tracker/README.md

 Because ZeroTrack uses Android's powerful background automation to read banking alerts, **Google Play Protect will flag this app during sideloading.** This is a standard Android security mechanism for apps outside the official Play Store that request notification access.

 **How to Install:**

-1. Download **`ZeroTrack.apk`** from the [Releases](#) tab on the right.
+1. Download **`ZeroTrack.apk`** from the [Releases](../../releases/latest) page.
 2. Open the APK on your Android device.
-3. When the Google Play Protect *"App blocked to protect your device"* warning appears:
+3. When the Google Play Protect _"App blocked to protect your device"_ warning appears:
    - Click **More Details**
    - Click **Install Anyway**
 4. Once installed, open ZeroTrack and grant the requested **Notification Access** so the automation engine can work!

-*(Transparency Promise: ZeroTrack is fully open-source.
-You can inspect `ExpenseNotificationListener.kt` to verify that your data is only written to your local device database and is never transmitted over the internet).*
+_(Transparency Promise: ZeroTrack is fully open-source.
+You can inspect `ExpenseNotificationListener.kt` to verify that your data is only written to your local device database and is never transmitted over the internet)._

 ---

 ## 🏗️ Tech Stack

 - **Language:** Kotlin
 - **UI Framework:** Jetpack Compose (Material 3)
 - **Architecture:** MVVM (Model-View-ViewModel)